Access at Wakefield Museum

 You can download a sensory map of the main galleries before your visit.

-You can download a sensory map of our new Seeing Double exhibition.
-Copies of both sensory map are available in the Pick and Mix station in the Welcome Space.
+Copies of our sensory maps are available in the Pick and Mix station in the Welcome Space.

 Some of our exhibition spaces have low light levels to protect the delicate objects on display.